Our partners can send their students to study abroad at our international campuses

 - $1,000 travel award for each accepted student.

 The WINS Travel Award is designed to increase the international opportunities for WINS students, who choose from a variety of undergraduate and graduate courses at our campuses in Geneva, Switzerland; Vienna, Austria; Leiden, the Netherlands; Athens, Greece; Accra, Ghana; and our exchanges in China, England, Italy, Mexico, and Japan.

 The award is only offered to students that are degree-seeking at an institution that is a member of the Webster International Network of Schools (WINS) and meet all eligibility and conditions of the award.
-The WINS Travel Award is provided directly to accepted affiliated student and covers up to one thousand dollars ($1,000) toward the round-trip coach airline ticket.
+The WINS Travel Award is provided directly to accepted affiliated student and covers up to $1,000 toward the round-trip coach airline ticket.
 The award can be used for this Summer, Fall or Spring terms.
 Webster's Office of Study Abroad will coordinate with the travel agency and serve as liaison between the WINS student and the agency on all ticketing.

 This award is not guaranteed and applicants must meet all eligibility requirements and conditions to receive the award.
 Please refer to the WINS form (Study Abroad application) for complete listings of all eligibility requirements and conditions of the award.